 The good news is, there are ways to limit these types of complaints.
 One great way to do so is by implementing an “all sales are final” policy.
 Let’s take a look at what these are, how they work, and why you need one!

 PRO TIP: Take the hassle of writing your own refund policy away with our refund policy generator trusted by over 200,000 businesses.
-It’ll save you hours of work and help increase sales.
+It’ll save you hours of work and help increase sales in minutes.

 What is an All Sales Are Final Policy?